MLA Titles | How to Format & Capitalize Source Titles

 Example of a source reference with no title

 - Ignore other MLA rules for capitalization

-There are some exceptions to this general format: descriptions including titles of other works, such as comments on articles or reviews of movies; untitled short messages, like tweets; and emails.
+There are some exceptions to this general format: descriptions including titles of other works, such as comments on articles or reviews of movies; untitled short messages, like tweets; email messages; and untitled poems.